 - Evaluate home environment for safety, adaptations and equipment needs

-- Facilitate communication between patient, family members and healthcare team
+- Facilitate communication between person with ALS, family members and ALS care team

 - Educate regarding disability, Medicare, Medicaid, private insurance and other financial options